techreturners/js_coding_exercises/README.md

 You should fix any errors before adding and commiting your code.

-# 🔥 The challenges 🔥
+# 🔥 The first challenge 🔥

 Open [the first challenge instructions](docs/exercise001.md) to get started! 🙌